admariner/Rufaydium-Webdriver/README.md

 ;setting value
 Element.value := "somevalue"

-Element.InnerText ; return with innerTExt
+Element.InnerText ; return with innerText
-; you cannot set innerText using this approach you will need Session.CDP approach , CDP can modify whole DOM ; if element is innerText based editbox we can simply use Element.sendkey()
+; you cannot set innerText using this approach you will need Session.CDP approach , CDP can modify whole DOM ; if element is innerText based edit box we can simply use Element.sendkey()

 ; Attribs properties & CSS
 Element.GetAttribute(Name) ; return with required attribute
-Element.GetProperty(Name) ; return with required prorty
+Element.GetProperty(Name) ; return with required Property
 Element.GetCSS(Name) ; return with CSS

 ; element SHadow